Day One (The Last of Us): Critical response

-Critics praised Wright's performance for his captivating and menacing nature, immediately drawn in by his unsettling charisma.
+Critics praised Wright's performance for his captivating and menacing nature and were drawn in by his unsettling charisma.
 CBRs Katie Doll felt he "takes the spotlight", particularly in his calm and commanding presence during the interrogation scene, and TheWraps Welch suspected Wright's talents were introduced to account for the departure of Pedro Pascal.
-Wright was nominated for Guest Actor in a Drama Series at the Emmy Awards.
+Wright was nominated for Guest Actor in a Drama Series at the Creative Arts Emmy Awards.
 Rolling Stones Sepinwall enjoyed Wright's performance but found the character "an extremely trope-y case of a villain", particularly in his monologue.
 IndieWires Ben Travers recognized Isaac's use of cooking utensils as torture reflected a recurring theme in the series: turning "a gesture of love ... into a weapon of hate".
 Several reviewers lauded Merced's performance; The A.V.
 Clubs Siede found her reaction to Ellie's song "kind of took my breath away" and granted deeper connection with the character, and Entertainment Weeklys Sara Netzley wrote she "delivered each [emotion] with deft nuance that never quite dimmed Dina's usual joie de vivre.
 Ramsey's performance of "Take On Me" was lauded for its understated nature.
 The A.V.
 Clubs Siede called Peck "well-deployed" in his role, though Esquires Langman found his appearance distracting.

 Colliders Ross Bonaime praised Mazin's script for balancing beauty and horror, particularly in the music store and interrogation scenes, respectively.
 IGNs Cardy felt Ellie's musical performance "turns an optional character moment in the game into one that feels so crucial to the show", and Elles Lauren Puckett-Pope found it a powerful moment of peace, though she preferred the in-game rendition.
 Rolling Stones Sepinwall thought the series was at its strongest when focusing on Ellie and Dina, and Entertainment Weeklys Netzley felt their revelations of their immunity and pregnancy were more emotionally effective than in the game.
 Conversely, TheWraps Welch wrote Dina's coming out scene "carries serious YA romance vibes" and found her insistence on eating beef jerky to hide their morning breath "feels like the kind of beat that ...
 Mazin intends to be cute but instead just comes off as cringey".
+Some critics and viewers criticized Ellie's reaction to Dina's pregnancy, finding it an abrupt tonal shift and emblematic of Ellie's immature characterization in contrast to the game.
 Several reviewers considered the interrogation scene one of the season's strongest, particularly for its insight into Isaac's behavior, though The A.V.
-Clubs Siede found it derivative of other apocalyptic media and Kotakus Shepard felt the intercut shots of Burton too heavy-handed in spelling out the scene's impact to the audience.
-The episode was nominated for Outstanding Contemporary Makeup (Non-Prosthetic) (Note: Nominees: department head makeup artist Rebecca Lee; key makeup artists Krystal Devlin, Amber Trudeau, and Leslie Graham; and 1st makeup Jessica Wong and Chelsea Matthews) and Outstanding Production Design for a Narrative Contemporary Program (One Hour or More) (Note: Nominees: production designer Don Macaulay; supervising art director David Clarke; and set decorators Jonathan Lancaster and Lisa Lancaster) at the Creative Arts Emmy Awards.
+Clubs Siede thought it was derivative of other apocalyptic media and Kotakus Shepard found the intercut shots of Burton too heavy-handed in spelling out the scene's impact to the audience.